adamb924/pretense.adambaker.org-src/_posts/2022-10-04-discourse-epistemic-markers-are-not-uses-of-exclusive-language.md

 The original post says this about “obviously”:

-<figure class="wp-block-pullquote">> This is possibly the most common offender.
+> This is possibly the most common offender.
 Not everything is as *obvious* as you might think it is.
 That fact that you said it should be might make me feel extra-dumb at a vulnerable moment.
 And what if it is obvious to me?
 That word doesn’t help me.
 Sentences usually work better with that word omitted.

-</figure>Now, without context, it’s difficult to know why the assumption is that the reader feels “extra-dumb at a vulnerable moment.”
+Now, without context, it’s difficult to know why the assumption is that the reader feels “extra-dumb at a vulnerable moment.”
 It’s asking a lot of anyone’s usage to assume that any potential member of the audience is in a vulnerable moment.
 I much prefer to assume that any reader of mine is curious to learn something new, and has enough self-awareness to realize that some things that are obvious to other people are not obvious to him/her, and that that’s okay—that, in fact, it’s part of the learning process.

 Finally, in sentence (3) “just” again communicates a simple procedure.
 “Is this a difficult conversion?”
 “No, you just replace the spaces with tabs.”
 Once more, it’s a way to signal that the procedure outlined is not a complex one, but a relatively simple one.